 • Section 10.554 (1)(i)1, The Rules of the Auditor General, requires that we determine whether or not corrective actions have been taken to address findings and recommendations made in the preceding annual financial audit report.
-There were no findings and recommendations in the preceding annual financial audit report.
+There were no findings and recommendations made in the preceding annual financial audit report.

-Official Title
+Official Title and Legal Authority

-• Section 10.554(1)(i)4, Rules of the Auditor General, requires the name or official title of the entity.
+• Section 10.554(1)(i)4, Rules of the Auditor General, requires that the name or official title and legal authority for the primary government and each component unit of the reporting entity be disclosed in this management letter, unless disclosed in the notes to the financial statement.
+Such disclosures are made in Note 1 of the Agency's Financial Statements.
 The official title of the entity is Westgate/Belvedere Homes Community Redevelopment Agency.